ecurrier/SlimeSoccerGame/README.md

 Add file local.properties with the text:

-"# Location of the android SDK sdk.dir=C:/Users/ecurri3/..."
+	# Location of the android SDK
+	sdk.dir=C:/Users/ecurri3/...
+Important to use '/' and not '\'

 Import into Eclipse